 Hiag Immobilien Holding's score of 36 is higher than 57% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, HIAG Immobilien Holding reported total carbon emissions of approximately 38,000,000 kg CO2e, with significant contributions from Scope 3 emissions at about 34,514,000 kg CO2e.
-Scope 1 emissions were recorded at 1,772,000 kg CO2e, while Scope 2 emissions totalled 401,000 kg CO2e.
-In 2023, the company’s total emissions were about 2,638,000 kg CO2e, with Scope 1 at 1,292,000 kg CO2e, Scope 2 at 363,000 kg CO2e, and Scope 3 at 988,000 kg CO2e.
-HIAG has set ambitious climate commitments, aiming for an 85% reduction in Scope 1 emissions per square metre of energy-based floor area (m2 EBF) by 2035, using 2021 as a baseline.
+In 2024, HIAG Immobilien Holding reported total carbon emissions of approximately 38,000,000 kg CO2e, with significant contributions from Scope 1, 2, and 3 emissions.
+Specifically, Scope 1 emissions were about 1,772,000 kg CO2e, while Scope 2 emissions totalled around 401,000 kg CO2e.
+The most substantial impact came from Scope 3 emissions, which reached approximately 34,514,000 kg CO2e, primarily driven by capital goods (about 19,988,000 kg CO2e) and the use of sold products (around 5,000,000 kg CO2e).
+In 2023, HIAG's emissions were lower, totalling about 2,638,000 kg CO2e, with Scope 1 at approximately 1,292,000 kg CO2e, Scope 2 at around 363,000 kg CO2e, and Scope 3 at about 988,000 kg CO2e.
+This indicates a commitment to reducing emissions over time.
+HIAG has set ambitious long-term climate commitments, aiming for an 85% reduction in Scope 1 emissions per square metre of energy-based floor area (EBF) by 2035, using 2021 as a baseline.
 Additionally, the company has pledged to achieve net-zero emissions for both Scope 1 and Scope 2 by 2050.
-These targets reflect a long-term strategy to mitigate climate impact and align with industry standards for sustainability.
-The emissions data is not cascaded from any parent organization, indicating that HIAG is independently reporting its carbon footprint and climate initiatives.
-The company is actively working towards reducing its operational emissions, demonstrating a commitment to environmental responsibility within the real estate sector.
+These targets reflect HIAG's proactive approach to sustainability and its alignment with industry standards for climate action.
+Overall, HIAG Immobilien Holding is actively working towards significant emissions reductions and has established clear targets to guide its climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents